Forensic-Science-Investigation-Lab/fosil/_posts/2020-07-29-the-making-of-breaking-down-your-prompt.md

 ## Process

-We began by inferring Studieninhalte from the original resource.
-After making empathy and learning journey maps from the <a href="https://ucla.app.box.com/v/build-something-toolkit" target="_blank">Build Something Toolkit</a>, we decided to make a few revisions to the Studieninhalte.
+We began by inferring Studienziel from the original resource.
+After making empathy and learning journey maps from the <a href="https://ucla.app.box.com/v/build-something-toolkit" target="_blank">Build Something Toolkit</a>, we decided to make a few revisions to the Studienziel.
 This is what we settled on:

 * Break down a prompt into the main tasks and requirements
 * List resources and readings that will be helpful for answering the prompt